If you’d rather speak than email, give us a call: 1-212-245-1211. We love talking about diving the Galapagos! We can answer any questions you have.

 PM: Cabo Douglas: Situated on the northwest point of Fernandina Island, this dive has an average depth of 20m (70ft) and offers something truly spectacular.
 It is now famous for the feeding marine iguanas that congregate here along with sea lions, fur seals and speedy penguins!

-AM: One of the most photographically productive dives of the region, Cousins Rock is formed of coral covered rock and lava flow.
+AM: Cousins Rock is one of the most photographically productive dives of the region, Cousins Rock is formed of coral covered rock and lava flow.
 Sea fans, hydroid bushes, red sponges and small hard corals encrust ledges and overhangs, sheltering hawkfish, nudibranchs, frogfish and seahorses.
 Plenty of larger visitors are also seen here, including giant manta and mobula rays, spotted eagle rays and hammerhead sharks.
 The wall drops beyond 30m (100ft) but rises up shallow to just 3m (10ft) providing an ideal spot to end your dive playing with the sea lions.

 PM: In the afternoon, we disembark for a visit to the Highlands of Santa Cruz.
 Included is a visit to a private ranch where you can see the iconic Galapagos tortoises in the wild.